-But what we can predict with some degree of certainty is that the president will not shy away from singing his own praises.
+But what we can predict with some degree of certainty is that Geingob will then again not shy away from singing his own praises.

-Admittedly, comrade president, a lasting drought, a world market with unfavourable prices for Namibian primary commodities and the devastating impact of the Covid-19 pandemic have created unforeseen challenges beyond your control.
+Indeed, comrade president, and admittedly so, a lasting drought, a world market with unfavourable prices for Namibian primary commodities and the devastating impact of the Covid-19 pandemic have created unforeseen challenges beyond your control.

-But blaming only external factors is a weak excuse for crisis management, which has left the marginalised on the margins.
+But putting the blame only on external factors is a weak excuse for crisis management, which has left the marginalised at the margins.

-• The annual average per capita income has not yet returned to 2015 levels
+- The annual average per capita income has not yet returned to 2015’s levels.

 Almost half of the population is fighting poverty, hoping to secure a decent daily life without fear of hunger.